Diagram spaces, diagram spectra, and spectra of units: Infinite loop space theory of orthogonal spectra

 \begin{proposition} For $k \geq 0$, there is a canonical isomorphism of homotopy groups $\pi_k \Omega^{\infty} E \cong \pi_k E$. \end{proposition} \begin{proof} We have isomorphisms:

-The result follows by the following composite of weak equivalences induced by the inclusions of categories $\bbJ \arr \cJ \arr \cI^{\ast}$:
+The result follows by the following composite of weak homotopy equivalences induced by the inclusions of categories $\bbJ \arr \cJ \arr \cI^{\dagger}$ (Lemma \ref{theorem_A_hocolim_version} and Proposition \ref{untwisting_prop}):

-The first weak equivalence is an application of Lemma \ref{theorem_A_hocolim_version}.
-The second weak equivalence is Proposition \ref{untwisting_prop}. \end{proof} \begin{remark} Unlike the case of symmetric spectra, orthogonal spectra always have an isomorphism $\pi_k \Omega^{\infty} E \cong \pi_k E$ for $k \geq 0$.
+\end{proof} \begin{remark} Unlike the case of symmetric spectra, orthogonal spectra always have an isomorphism $\pi_k \Omega^{\infty} E \cong \pi_k E$ for $k \geq 0$.
 Another way to say this is that for both symmetric and orthogonal spectra, $\Omega^{\infty} E$ is the zeroth space of a fibrant replacement, but only for orthogonal spectra does a fibrant replacement always have the same homotopy groups as the original spectrum.
 One way to understand this difference is that $\hocolim_{\bbJ}$ and $\hocolim_{\bbI}$ are only equivalent under certain hypotheses, as specified by B\"okstedt's telescope lemma (\ref{telescope}), but $\hocolim_{\cJ}$ and $\hocolim_{\cI}$ are always equivalent (Proposition \ref{untwisting_prop}). \end{remark}